oliveroneill/FeedCollectionViewController/README.md

     }
 ```

+You must have a custom `ImageCellData` implementation, this subclasses
+`IDMPhoto`, which will be used in the photo browser.
+To use with image
+URLs use `super.init(url: imageUrl)` within `ImageCellData`.
 **NOTE:** `getCells` and `getImageCells` are asynchronous calls and `callback`
 will use the main thread.
 Therefore `callback` must not be called on the
 `getImageCells` calling thread and should be moved onto it's own thread before